Sondra Rochelle believes that every human being deserves the right to live up to his or her full potential.

 The bottom line is that there is no way to know in advance about the risks.
 Couples that choose not to have children don't have to worry about these issues.

-The cost of care for a defective child depends upon the extent of his problems but the average annual expense can be as much as hundreds of thousands of dollars per year, approximately $30,500 of which are direct costs to the parents.
+The cost of care for a disabled child depends upon the extent of his problems, but the average annual expense can be hundreds of thousands of dollars per year, approximately $30,500 of which are direct costs to the parents.
 The rest must be paid for by society.

-Furthermore, these children can require up to 52 hours more per week for child care than for families with normal children.
+Furthermore, these children can require up to 52 extra hours per week of childcare.
 This means that at least one parent will not be able to work outside of the home to help earn enough money to help pay for these expenses.

 - unwanted pregnancies,

-Any thinking person who realistically understands the potential for having to deal with these types of issues would have good cause to think twice about giving birth!
+Any person who understands the risk of having to deal with this type of issue would have good cause to think twice about giving birth!

 There Are Many Benefits to Remaining Childless